-The LCR Rule requires the Company to hold an amount of HQLA that equals or exceeds 100% of our projected net cash outflows over a 30 calendar-day stress period.
+The LCR Rule requires the Company to hold an HQLA Amount that equals or exceeds 100% of our projected net cash outflows over a 30 calendar-day stress period.

-Table 1 provides a summary of our average weighted daily LCR for the quarterly period ended June 30, 2021.
+Table 1 provides a summary of our average weighted daily LCR for the quarterly period ended September 30, 2021.